uswds/uswds-site/pages/about/security.md

 layout: styleguide
 title: Security
 category: About
-lead: We have security checks and processes in place to ensure that USWDS is a secure system.
+lead: Developing and using USWDS with security in mind
 ---

 {{ site.data.security.decoded